ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 of information that Issuers may learn about Clients otherwise.
 Since this metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.
-In general, Issuers should bound the metadata permitted so as to not allow it to uniquely identify each possible user.
+In general, bounding the metadata permitted ensures that it cannot uniquely identify individual Clients.

 ## Issuer Key Rotation